freeCodeCamp/freeCodeCamp/guide/english/html/html-forms/index.md

 The action attribute defines the action to be performed when the form is submitted.
 Normally, the form data is sent to a web page at the Script URL when the user clicks on the submit button.
 If the action attribute is omitted, the action is set to the current page.

+The <form> Element
+The HTML <form> element defines a form that is used to collect user input Text Input
+<input type="text"> defines a one-line input field for text input
+ Radio Button Input
+<input type="radio"> defines a radio button.

+Radio buttons let a user select ONE of a limited number of choices The Submit Button
+<input type="submit"> defines a button for submitting the form data to a form-handler.

+The form-handler is typically a server page with a script for processing input data.

+The form-handler is specified in the form's action attribute